 Oh no?
 Sin began in Heaven around the Throne of God.

-The third kind of righteousness we have mentioned is imputed, or ascribed righteousness.
+3. The third kind of righteousness we have mentioned is imputed, or ascribed righteousness.
 The Lord Jesus Christ kept the Law of Moses perfectly and then died for our sins.
-In accordance with God's laws Christ is authorized to impute the fulfillment of the righteous requirements of the Law of Moses to whomever He will.
+In accordance with God’s laws, Christ is authorized to impute the fulfillment of the righteous requirements of the Law of Moses to whomever He wishes.

 The fifth kind of righteousness is accomplished as we enter the spiritual fulfillment of the Jewish feast of Tabernacles.
-The spiritual fulfillment of Tabernacles, which, as we have said, is equivalent to the fifth kind of righteousness, is set forth in the twelfth chapter of the Book of Isaiah:
+The spiritual fulfillment of Tabernacles, which, as we have said, is equivalent to the fifth kind of righteousness, is presented in Isaiah chapter 12:

-We have made some pretty strong statements in the above essay.
-Would you like to go to the Lord Jesus and see if what we are saying is really coming from Him?
+We have made some strong statements in this article.
+Would you like to go to the Lord Jesus and see whether what we are saying is really coming from Him?

 Purity of personality and behavior.